 Infraction Example.
 Ginger receives a speeding ticket.
 After Ginger and the officer who issued the ticket testify, the judge concludes that Ginger was speeding.
 Ginger's punishment is limited to a fine and the addition of a point to her driving record.
-(Learn more in Nolo's Q&A How do points against my license affect me?)

 A "wobbler" is an offense that may be prosecuted as a felony or as a misdemeanor.
 An offense that was prosecuted as a felony may also be downgraded to a misdemeanor at the time of sentencing.
 This occurs when statutes authorize judges to punish offenders as either misdemeanants or felony offenders.

 "Wobbler" Example.
 Randy is convicted of assault with a deadly weapon.
 State law provides that the offense is punishable by up to one year in jail or up to five years in prison.
 The judge sentences Randy to four months in jail, three years of probation, and 200 hours of community service.
-The sentence reduces the conviction to a misdemeanor.
+The sentence makes the conviction a misdemeanor.

 Depending on the circumstances, you may not need a lawyer for something like a traffic-ticket case.
 But for the overwhelming majority of criminal cases, using an attorney is the way to go.
 Beyond the sentence the judge imposes, a criminal conviction can carry long lasting consequences.
 If your lawyer can't avoid a conviction, he or she might be able to get you a better result than you would have otherwise.
 And an experienced lawyer will be able to protect your rights and fully explain the applicable law, your options, and the potential outcomes.
 You can use Nolo's Lawyer Directory to find an experienced criminal law attorney near you.